Bachelor of Arts in History

 In addition to university-wide scholarships, you could be a candidate for the Fair-Robinson Scholarship, the Patricia Bradley Memorial Scholarship, the Don Dodd History Prize, or the Dr. Richard Evans Morse Memorial History Prize.

-With a history degree, you will be ready to undertake a variety of career choices.
+With an Art History concentration, you will be ready to undertake a variety of career choices.
 AUM’s Career Development Center helps you jumpstart your job search and use your network to expand your career options.

 At AUM’s College of Liberal Arts and Social Sciences, you will have powerful learning experiences, working side by side with professors who have real-world experience.